Kisatchie National Forest: Kisatchie Ranger District

 The Kisatchie Ranger district is located between Leesville and Natchitoches.
-Within the district are the protected areas of a national forest, national Preserve, and national wilderness area, that contains scenic trails as well as a scenic river.
+Within the district are the protected areas of a national forest, national Preserve, and national wilderness area, that contains scenic trails as well as a scenic bayou and waterfalls.

+Kisatchie Bayou is a tributary of Old River at Isle Brevelle.
+The bayou runs through a large portion of the national forest and is known for its clear waters, swimming holes and waterfalls.
+The Man in the Moon (1991 film) was filmed at Kisatchie Bayou.

+Kisatchie Falls is a waterfall along Kisatchie Bayou in Natchitoches Parish, Louisiana near the border with Vernon Parish.
+It is one of the few waterfalls and the only Class II rapids in the state.

 In 2007, the Kisatchie Ranger District was acknowledged with a Secretary of Agriculture award for heroism for actions relating to a 100-year flood that swept the district.